aws-deepracer-community/deepracer-genai-workshop/README.md

 ### Introduction

-In this workshop, you will learn how to leverage generative AI models like Stable Diffusion from stability.ai  to enhance simulated training data for reinforcement learning.
-We will cover deploying Stable Diffusion models on Amazon SageMaker , using the models to modify simulated AWS DeepRacer  track images and add real-world elements, analyzing how improvements to simulated data impact model predictions, and prompt engineering for controlled image generation.
+In this workshop, you will learn how to leverage generative AI models like Stable Diffusion from [stability.ai](https://stability.ai/) to enhance simulated training data for reinforcement learning.
+We will cover deploying Stable Diffusion models on Amazon SageMaker , using the models to modify simulated [AWS DeepRacer](https://aws.amazon.com/sagemaker/) track images and add real-world elements, analyzing how improvements to simulated data impact model predictions, and prompt engineering for controlled image generation.

 You will gain hands-on experience packaging multiple Stable Diffusion models together, deploying them to a Amazon SageMaker endpoint, querying the endpoint to generate enhanced images, and visualizing how a pre-trained AWS DeepRacer model responds to the improved simulated data.

 ![deepracer_track_source_to_heat_map](readme-images/deepracer_track_source_to_heat_map.png)

-We will deploy multiple variations of Stable Diffusion on a single Amazon SageMaker Multi-Model GPU Endpoint (MME GPU) powered by NVIDIA Triton Inference Server .
+We will deploy multiple variations of Stable Diffusion on a single Amazon SageMaker Multi-Model GPU Endpoint (MME GPU) powered by [NVIDIA Triton Inference Server](https://docs.aws.amazon.com/sagemaker/latest/dg/triton.html).

-This workshop uses references from the Sagemaker Examples  notebook and the DeepRacer Log Analysis  notebook
+This workshop uses references from the [Sagemaker Examples](https://github.com/aws/amazon-sagemaker-examples/tree/main/inference/generativeai/llm-workshop/lab2-stable-diffusion/option3-triton-mme) notebook and the [DeepRacer Log Analysis](https://github.com/aws-solutions-library-samples/guidance-for-training-an-aws-deepracer-model-using-amazon-sagemaker/blob/master/log-analysis/DeepRacer%20Log%20Analysis.ipynb) notebook

 The SageMaker Multi-Model Endpoint used requires a minimum of ml.g5.2xlarge to host the Stable Diffusion models required for this lab